jholiphant/Auditing-Glicko-2/README.md

 A hand-written **blocked Gibbs sampler**.
 Each sweep:

-1. **Augment** — draw the latent D for every game from a truncated normal ([Albert–Chib](https://www.jstor.org/stable/2290350) data augmentation, which makes the ordinal likelihood conjugate).
+1. **Augment** — draw the latent D for every game from a truncated normal
 2. **Update skill** — draw each player's full trajectory jointly via **forward-filtering backward-sampling (FFBS)**.
 3. **Update shared parameters** — τ, γ, h via conjugate and Metropolis-within-Gibbs steps.